LifePics/Android-SDK/README.md

 First, copy ksoap2-android-assembly-2.3-jar-with-dependencies into your libs/ folder.
 It's a required dependency.

+You'll also need to make sure to link in Google Play Services for the Maps usage later.

 Next, copy the resources from res.zip into your project.
 (They're all prefixed with lp- to keep them visually differentiated from your own resources.)

 You'll need to change at least one value in these resources, specifically the lp_partner_source_id value in lp_settings.xml: